 Peru, Chile, and Columbia have all legalized medical cannabis and big cannabis companies are taking note.
-Major players like Canada-based Aurora Cannabis (NYSE: ACB) (TSX: ACB) are investing in the South American market to be able to utilize the region’s natural resources and expand their production capacity.
+Major players like Canada-based Aurora Cannabis (NYSE: ACB) (TSX: ACB) are

 There are still some holdouts on the continent when it comes to cannabis legalization which includes Brazil.
 The largest country in South America allows hemp products for medical use but has yet to legalize cannabis use.
 With a population of nearly 212 million people, the Brazilian market could be the most valuable in the region.